jhobz/KH2-Lua-Library/docs/reference/constants/events.md

 # Class: `Event` <!-- omit in toc -->

-- Extends [`KH2ValueConstant`][kh2valueconstant]
+- Extends [`KH2ValueConstant`][ref-kh2valueconstant]

 This library defines an Event class used to create a static list of all events and their relevant data.
 It's unlikely that you will ever need to interface with this class directly.
 It is used internally to create the public lookup table found at `kh2lib.events`.
-The [full list of constants][constants] can be accessed directly, but it is generally not recommended unless you have a special use-case not covered by the lookup tables or convenience methods.
+The [full list of constants][ref-constants] can be accessed directly, but it is generally not recommended unless you have a special use-case not covered by the lookup tables or convenience methods.

-## `new Event([options])` <!-- omit in toc -->
+## `Event:new([options])` <!-- omit in toc -->

 - `options` {table}
   - `id` {integer} Two-byte event ID (from game).
 Default: `-1`